 By the 1900-1901 winter season, it was the home of Miss Ellen V. Smith.
 She continued to live there in 1903, but had moved to The Abbotsford at 184 Commonwealth by the 1903-1904 season.

-Ellen (Sever) Hale died in May of 1904, and on February 7, 1907, Richard Hale transferred 5 Exeter from the trust she had established to himself and his brother, Robert.
+Ellen (Sever) Hale died in May of 1904.
+On February 7, 1907, Richard Hale transferred 5 Exeter from the trust she had established to himself and his brother, Robert.
 They continued to lease the house to others.

 By the 1906-1907 winter season, 5 Exeter was the home of Adeline Ellen (Reynolds) Parker, widow of Harleston Parker.
 She previously had lived at 118 Marlborough.
 She continued to live at 5 Exeter until her death in September of 1910.